-Q. You are the author of 101 Simple Ways to be a Better Runner and co-author of The Rebel Running Guide.
-Both of which have helped numerous runners achieve their best racing times.
+Q. You are the author of 101 Simple Ways to be a Better Runner, which has helped numerous runners achieve their best racing times.
 Do you have plans to write more books in the future?

 Q. You have been running competitively for many years and you continue to race and train regularly.
 How do you stay motivated to keep training and racing?